-In 2006, the Housing Authority’s preferred developer, Michaels Development Company, retained Kenneth Boroson Architects and Torti Gallas and Partners to create 433 newly constructed apartments.
-When our firms were retained, many of the properties had already been demolished.
-The remaining units were subsequently razed.
+As part of the West Rock Master Plan, Kenneth Boroson Architects and Torti Gallas + Partners were retained by Michaels Development in 2006 to design a total of 433 newly constructed apartments.
+The development originally consisted of brick “barrack-style” buildings.
+When our firms were retained, many of the properties had already been demolished; the remaining units were subsequently razed.

-Planning of the new West Rock Redevelopment included consultation and input from various local and state entities including the City of New Haven, Southern Connecticut State University, local Alderpersons, former West Rock residents and current neighbors.
-The various groups were engaged in a series of community design charrettes.
-The result was to create a Planned Development District (PDD) that enabled a greater density of units than would have been allowed under the existing zoning ordinance.
+Planning of the new West Rock Redevelopment included consultation and input from various local and state entities including the City of New Haven, SCSU, local Alders, former West Rock residents and current neighbors.
+These groups engaged in a series of design charrettes, resulting in a Planned Development District (PDD) that enabled a greater density of units than would have been allowed under the existing zoning ordinance.

-Designs of the new dwellings were based on five vernacular styles of architecture found in New Haven (Italianate, Victorian, National, Arts & Crafts and Colonial).
+Construction of the entire West Rock Redevelopment is being completed in various phases over several years.
+Designs were based on five vernacular styles of architecture found in New Haven (Italianate, Victorian, National, Arts & Crafts and Colonial).
 Units vary in number and type, from two to six units.
 This maximizes the number of 2- and 3-story buildings on the property, which contributes to the residential neighborhood scale and integrates the development into the community of privately-owned homes nearby.
 A variety of exterior colors contributes to residents’ sense of individuality.

 The new development includes all new roads and utilities and incorporates a completely new street grid to ensure a walkable area.
 It also reconnects the community to its neighbors in Hamden and surrounding areas.
 All units have direct entrances to the street, and inclusion of porches and covered entries contribute to a sense of safety and security.